 Visitors can enjoy such features as the Herbaceous borders, rose garden, the alpine yard, the pond area, rock garden and arboretum.
 Conservation plays an important role and Glasnevin is home to over 300 endangered plant species from around the world including 6 species, which are already extinct in the wild.

-Daily Guided Tours at 11.30 am and 3.00 pm.
-Booking is essential (you can do so online). €5 per person.
+Daily Guided Tours at 11.30 am and 3pm, online booking essential, €5 per person.

-Botanic Road, Glasnevin, Dublin 9.
+Botanic Road, Glasnevin, Dublin 9